 Is the GMAT required?
 Is there a waiver?

-The University of North Dakota Master of Accountancy (MAcc) Program will automatically offer a GMAT waiver for applicants who, in addition to meeting all other admissions criteria, meet one of the following criteria:
+The University of North Dakota Master of Accountancy program will automatically offer a GMAT waiver for applicants who, in addition to meeting all other admissions criteria, meet one of the following criteria:

 All applicants for either the combined or accelerated bachelor/master of accountancy programs

-Applicants with an earned graduate or undergraduate degree in a Business or STEM field from a recognized university* and a cumulative 3.0 GPA or higher in that degree
+Applicants with an earned graduate or undergraduate degree in a Business or quantitative STEM field from a listed university and a cumulative 3.0 GPA or higher in that degree.

-A valid GRE score from the past 5 years where the GRE test score can be translated to an equivalent GMAT test score of at least 500 using the GRE Comparison Tool by ETS
+A valid GRE score from the past 5 years where the GRE test score can be translated to an equivalent GMAT test score of at least 500 AND a minimum score of 33 on the quantitative section using the GRE Comparison Tool.

-Yes, scholarships are available to students who meet certain criteria.
+Yes, scholarships and financial aid are available to students who meet certain criteria.
 To find out which ones might be a fit for you, visit our scholarship database, Scholarship Central, or ask your enrollment advisor for information regarding what scholarships you may be eligible for.

-Is this program entirely online/am I required to come to campus for anything?
+Is this program entirely online or am I required to come to campus for anything?